fjborquez/Balbettare/README.md

-# Learn A Language Through Speech
+# 🗣 Balbettare

-The aim of this project is simple, Give a phrase to a user and have them repeat it in audio form, where the user chooses the language to improve their pronunciation skills.
+Learn a language through speech by haveing a say phrase get given to be repeted repeat trough speech.

 ```
 docker-compose up